khofstadter/bcmi.khofstadter.com/README.md

 This README.md acts as the logbook for the project.

-This github repository is setup to archive my PhD work titled 'Brain Computer Music Interfacing with Meditation'.
+This github repository is setup to archive my PhD work titled 'Developing a Brain Computer Music Interface for Meditation'.
 The website [https://bcmi.khofstadter.info](https://bcmi.khofstadter.info) is an archive of the main outcomes.
 This README.md file is the more detailed log, that keeps me focused.

 The main contributor to this research is [Fredik Olofsson](https://github.com/redFrik).
+Others who have helped: Jörg Fachner, Clemens, Tom Hall, Richard Hoadley, Paul Rhys, Clemens Maidhof, Ian Daly, Ryan Rogers, Matt Skidmore, Yanxi Wu,

 ---

 ## priority todo:
+- sc phase coherence (check openbci doc, code in sc)
+- sc posting (stack layer? ... )
+- matlab (start EEGLab tutorials)
+- writing comentary (find saved Bookends file and start)
+- posters out and more dissemination;
+- email attendies through David Cambridge Fest I - organisers;

 ### raw file convention
 - do we need Accel?
 - we need to have different versions as ss01 and ss02 are different;
+- maybe they will all need manual removal in OpenOffice?
+- check reading with OpenBCI GUI;

 ## projects:
 ### Fredrik's soundscape
+- fix sc coherence;
 - set date, location: at home (perhaps with small in-ear headphones - can sc record?)

 ### shamanic soundscape 03
-off-line test with people online (questionaire, etc.)
+(off-line test with drawing)

-- render new audio samples and make new 20 min file or
-- use binaural render from 20191026 demo;
-- make survey online;
-- find people (email people who attended the last events)
+- creative dissemination list (FB done, one more tagging list needed);
+- Matt mix redo in Reaper (try binarual);

 ### shamanic soundscape 02
 talk and quad performance (2 rehearsals and show)

-todo:
+**video**
+- analyse EEG data (maybe could feed in);
-- edit video in Premier
+- edit video in Premier;
-- analyse EEG data;
-- perhaps add visualisation with seperate drums tracks triggering visual stimulus (for deaf people);
+- another version: perhaps add visualisation with seperate drums tracks triggering visual stimulus (for deaf people);

 INSPIRATION
 - first for a remix 'fairytale evolution remix'

-**edit audio workflow:**

-**20191026-2**

-todo:
+### audio:

+- learn from Matt's mix;
 - how to do binarual (stereo) better?
 - make 4 channel mix as well;